 On the interviews, I have an individual approach for each candidate and prepare different examples for the previously discussed blocks depending on the experience of the candidate.
 I never discuss the mobile application development with a person who had working experience only with web/desktop applications.
 I’m struggling to find the star for my department and not to victimize the candidate.
 After each part of the interview, I provide the candidate with my options on the answers and show what was missed.
 It is better to discuss everything while thoughts are still fresh.

 As I’ve mentioned before I can hire, reject or invite to the second round of the interview.
 Before the next interview, I take a more precise look at the project this person has been managing.
-I try to do a quick market overview if the domain is new for me.
-Additional thing is the feedback about this person.
+I try to do a quick market overview if the domain is new to me.
+An additional thing is feedback about this person.
 This task is usually done by our wonderful recruitment department.
 The second interview passes a lot quicker.
 We are working with some imaginary project from the domain zone.
 A typical task is to create a new product for this market.
-We are discussing competitor, trends, and the future of our imaginary project based on this information.
+We are discussing competitors, trends, and the future of our imaginary project based on this information.
 During this interview, our communication is more open because we already know each other.

-Moreover I’m not afraid to hire people without experience in some domain zones.
-I’m looking for the aspiration to self-development without external motivation.
-Using the best practices such people are growing in leaps and bounds.
-I just prepare such person that they need to work twice harder at the beginning and spend much more time for the education and skill up.
+Moreover, I’m not afraid to hire people without experience in some domain zones.
+I’m looking for an aspiration to self-development without external motivation.
+Using the best practices such as people are growing in leaps and bounds.
+I just prepare such a person that they need to work twice harder at the beginning and spend much more time for the education and skill up.

 During the trial period (up to 3 months), the person is doing all the same activity as the rest of the team with the ongoing projects and have a chance to feel out the real working life (with ups and downs).
 This is the most precious experience.